wil3/gymfc/README.md

 ## Digital Twin
 For simplicity the GymFC environment takes as input the aircraft `model.sdf` which contains all properties for the aircaft in a single location.
-The SDF delares all the visualizations, geometries and plugins for the aircraft.
+The SDF declares all the visualizations, geometries and plugins for the aircraft.

 ### Directory Layout
 GymFC expects your model to have the following Gazebo style directory structure: